What Is Truth?

 Published in 2022, the WIT Tournament Preparation Model for Grappling Arts® is a mental training concept developed by counsellor Ydus (MSc).
 Blending contemporary research results from the fields of neuropsychology, cognitive psychology, and physiology, the model introduces a human-centred approach for optimising competition outcome in combat sports.
-The WIT Tournament Preparation Model for Grappling Arts® focuses on the mental components of tournament preparation and their most efficient managing strategies known today.

 The model proposes four quadrants to describe the main components of tournament preparation, each contributing to steady competition success.
 Three quadrants represent the mental components of winning, while the fourth quadrant belongs to the physical realm, demonstrating the immense dominance of the psychological domain in tournament performance.

 The first component, responsiveness and recollection, refers to the balancing effort between two contradictory forces—both of which are essential for great competition performance.
-On one side, responsiveness requires a certain stress level to reach a fight-ready condition, providing the athlete with the necessary heightened senses, fast reflexes, and optimal muscle condition.
-On the other side, recollection of techniques and game strategy requires a settled mind with as little stress as possible.
-These two conflicting requirements make finding that ideal stress level—in the narrow window where both responsiveness and recollection are functional—at the core of reaching competition success.
-The training strategies discussed in the modules include:
+On one side, responsiveness requires a certain stress level to reach a fight-ready condition, providing the athlete with the necessary heightened senses, fast reflexes, and ideal muscle condition.

 A. Tournament environment analysis

-B.1.
-Bridging practices for short-term results
+C.1.
+Practices for short-term results

-B.2.
-Long-term emotion regulation practices
+C.2.
+Long-term emotion practices

 #2.
-Motivation
+MOTIVATION

-Motivation involves a mix of past and present lessons about the person’s potential and abilities, dynamically shaping their natural desire.
-Motivation defines how many resources a person is willing or able to mobilise to win.
-Accordingly, mitigating the unsupportive components of past and present influences is crucial to achieving the desired competition outcome.
-The managing strategies discussed in the modules include:
+Motivation involves a mix of past and present lessons about the one’s potentials and abilities, dynamically shaping their natural drive.
+Motivation defines how many resources a person is willing or able to mobilise in order to fight effectively.

 A. Unsupportive belief system adjustment